mwmlln/shinju_select/README.md

 * Tag
 * ProductImages

 ### Structure

   1. The site visitor will first be presented with the landing page where they can read the purpose of this site.
+In the navigation menu they are presented with a choice to register or sign in if already registered.
+There is a search bar and shop link that opens up the page with products list.
+  Below the sliding hero images, there are large links to open the product page with 4 different categories or view all product button will open the all products list.

-  2. In the Product list page, ---------
+  2. In the Product list page, all of the products are displayed and there is button with each item to open the product detail page

-  3.
-  4.
-  5.
-  4.
+  3. In the product detail page, site users can learn about the products details and add this item in the bag to purchase.
+There are buttons to go back to the product list page or pressing the toast popup message to view the items in their shopping bag.

+  4. In Shopping bag page, shoppers can adjust the item quantity or remove items from their shopping bag.
+  When they are happy with their products choices, they can proceed to the checkout page for Secure Payment.

+  5. On the checkout page, user can enter their delivery and payment information.
+  The entry of the data is validated in order for the payment is requested to stripe page.
+  Shoppers can then press the payment button to make payment for the items chosen.

+  4. On successful payment, shoppers are redirected to the page with thank you message and order detail.

   5. (SuperUsers)
   6. (SuperUsers) Manage users